adobe-research/diffusion-rig/README.md

 It takes around 30 minutes on a single Nvidia V100 GPU.

+*(New as of 10/13/2023)*: We released some of the stage 2 training datasets we used in our paper for research purposes only.
+Please download them through the [Google Drive Link](https://drive.google.com/drive/folders/1h0xam4R8BgW95kjaxETQnrQ6TB5ucKr7?usp=sharing).

 ## Inference

 We provide a script to edit face appearance by modifying the physical buffers.
 Run: